 Two incidents taught me that our choices may often be unexpected.

-Years ago, I worked in a state institution for the developmentally disabled.
+When I was a young woman, I worked in a state institution for the developmentally disabled.
 The building I worked in housed bedridden residents.
-One day, the fire alarm went off.
-I had always thought that in any kind of crisis I would bolt, but I didn't.
+I always thought I would bolt when faced with a crisis.

 Yet, as the old saying says, “Pride goeth before a fall.”

-Several year later, I found out the truth in that proverb.
-My husband, our two children, and I went inner tubing.
-At the end of the day as we left the river, my son stumbled on the rocky bottom..
-He started flailing in the water, unable to find his footing again.
+Several years later, husband, our two children, and I spent a summer day inner-tubing.
+As we left the river, my son stumbled on the rocky bottom..
+He began flailing in the water, unable to find his footing again.

 I had always prided myself on my swimming expertise.
-In my teens, I had passed lifeguard certification, but that day I froze.
-I couldn’t get to my son.
-I couldn’t even think of how to put one foot in front of the other as I stood in water up to my knees.
+In my teens, I had passed lifeguard certification, but on that day I panicked.
+I couldn’t reach my son.
+I froze, unable to put one foot in front of the other as I stood in water up to my knees.
 My husband, a great “dog paddler” ducked under the shallow water, swam to our son and pulled him to safety.
-This time, it wasn’t relief but shame and humiliation that flooded through me.
-My son could have drowned and I had not lifted a foot or a finger to help him.
+This time, it wasn’t relief but shame and humiliation flooding through me.
+My son might have drowned, and I had not lifted a foot or finger to help him.

-In both of these instances I had the chance to act heroically.
-The first involved a group of strangers, most of them in a vegetative state.
-My concern for them over-rode the danger I faced and my instinct to bolt out the door.
+In both instances, I could have done the heroic thing.
+The first involved a group of strangers, yet my concern for them over-rode the danger I faced and my instinct to bolt out the door.
 The second incident involved my son, one of the dearest people in my life.
-On that day, as I stood in the river, I learned that we never know how we will react when disaster strikes.
-We never know whether or not the decisions we make will turn out wrong or right, will make us proud of ourselves or ashamed.
+As I stood in that river, I learned we cannot be sure of how we might react when disaster strikes.
+Will we freeze, flee, or fight to overcome the problem?
+Will our decisions result in fortune or failure?

 The uncertainties in life are the only true certainties.

 Please share your thoughts in the comments below.